|

 G

-niew was the first fortified Teutonic Knights' seat on the western bank of Vistula River and in course of time it became one of the most significant military centers in the whole state.
-In 1407 the commandery owned over 500 horses, including about 100 so-called battle horses of great material value.
-Perhaps the poor supply of modern weapons caused that during the Great Polish-Teutonic War (1409-11) in the summer of 1410, the crew of the fortress surrendered, presumably without a fight, to the troops of castellan Paweł from Wszeradów, which occupied it until the conflict was over.
-After the First Torun Peace was declared, Gniew returned to the hands of Teutonic Knights and the castle was immediately rearmed.
-As a result, as early as 1416, it was equipped with 8 stone bullet guns and 16 lead bullet guns.
+niew was the first Teutonic castle on the west bank of the Vistula River and one of the most significant in the entire Teutonic state.
+In 1407, the Gniew komturia possessed more than 500 horses, including about 100 war horses of great material value.
+The arsenal stored 162 crossbows and more than 40,000 bolts, as well as a number of firearms.
+The supply of modern armaments still left much to be desired at that time, and perhaps this is why during the Great Polish-Teutonic War (1409-11) in the summer of 1410 the fortress' crew surrendered, presumably without a fight, to Polish troops under the command of Paweł of Wszeradów, who then occupied it until the conflict ended.
+After 1411, the castle was quickly rearmed, so that by 1416 it already had 8 stone bullet guns and 16 lead bullet guns.

 W